What does a Surgery Technician do?

 Surgery Technician Job Description Sample

-A Surgery Technician, also known as a Surgical Technologist, plays a crucial role in the operating room by assisting surgeons, nurses, and other medical staff during surgical procedures.
-This role requires a high level of technical skill, attention to detail, and the ability to work under pressure in a fast-paced environment.
+A Surgery Technician is responsible for assisting surgeons and other medical staff during surgical procedures.
+They prepare the operating room, sterilize surgical instruments, and provide support during the operation.
+This role requires a high level of attention to detail and the ability to work under pressure.

 Responsibilities: